Edward Bernard Raczyński: Biography

-Raczyński spent most of his childhood in Kraków, in the family palace Pod Baranami and in the family palace in Rogalin in Greater Poland.
-He studied law in Leipzig, Kraków, and London (the London School of Economics) and was awarded with a doctorate of the Jagiellonian University in Kraków in 1915.
-In November 1918, Raczynski joined the army of the resuscitated Poland, from which he was called to the diplomatic service in May 1919.
+Raczyński spent most of his childhood in Kraków, in the family palace in Pod Baranami and in the family palace in Rogalin in Greater Poland.
+He studied law in Leipzig, Kraków, and London (the London School of Economics) and was awarded a doctorate by the Jagiellonian University in Kraków in 1915.
+In November 1918, Raczynski joined the army of the resurrected Poland, from which he was called to the diplomatic service in May 1919.
 Until 1925, he worked in Polish embassies and missions in Bern, Copenhagen and London.
 Back in Warsaw, he became the head of the department of international agreements.
-In 1932, Raczyński was appointed Polish ambassador to the League of Nations and in 1934 he became the ambassador of the Republic of Poland in the United Kingdom.
+In 1932, Raczyński was appointed Polish ambassador to the League of Nations and in 1934, he became the ambassador of the Republic of Poland in the United Kingdom.

-Both the British government and the British public at large tended to view Anglo-Polish relations via the prism of Anglo-German relations.
+Both the British government and the British public at large tended to view Anglo-Polish relations through the prism of Anglo-German relations.
 In the interwar period, the Treaty of Versailles was widely felt in Britain to be too harsh towards Germany, and the British government tended to sympathise with Germany's demands for the return of the Free City of Danzig (modern Gdańsk), the Polish Corridor and Upper Silesia.
 The British Foreign Secretary Sir Austen Chamberlain had pursued the Locarno treaty of 1925 largely to facilitate German revanchism in Eastern Europe peacefully.
 France had signed a defensive alliance with Poland in 1921 and with Czechoslovakia in 1924, which were meant to deter German invasions of both states.
-Chamberlain believed that if Franco-German relations were improved, then France would abandon its allies in Eastern Europe, which in turn would force Poland and Czechoslovakia into the German sphere of influence as both states would have no Great Power protector such as France anymore.
+Chamberlain believed that if Franco-German relations were improved, then France would abandon its allies in Eastern Europe, which in turn would force Poland and Czechoslovakia into the German sphere of influence, as both states would have no Great Power protector such as France anymore.
 Raczyński himself noted right from the moment that he arrived in London as ambassador that Poland was not a nation that British officials liked very, and the British historian Adam Zamoyski wrote that Raczyński "mobilised all the reserves of his breeding, sense of humour and immense personal charm" to champion Poland's case.
 Zamoyski noted: "Although he was vivacious and surprisingly active, even in his nineties, Raczynski was not a forceful personality."